upavadi/TngApi/README.md

 - Profile image upload is included in the family page.
 Here the user does not need to enter any information.
 The profile image is saved with PersonID.
 An Email is generated to the Administrator on upload.

 ## Submitting Changes in Family Page
- - An email is sent to the administrator when user `Adds` or `Update` family data
+ - An email is sent to the administrator when user `Adds` or `Update` family data.
- - create page named `thank-you` displayed in this page.
+ - create page named `thank-you` with your message you would like to be displayed, in this page.
- - A Thank You message is displayed once email is sent
+ - A Thank You message is displayed once email is sent.

 ## Special Event in Family Page
 - I am using a custom TNG event in the family page.
 The event is displayed in last column of row 1.